Lecture Notes in Quantum Mechanics

-In the rest of this section we remind the reader why there are degeneracies in the energy spectrum (this issue has been discussed in general in the section about symmetries and their implications).
+{\bf Degeneracies.-- } We would like to remind the reader why there are degeneracies in the energy spectrum (this issue has been discussed in general in the section about symmetries and their implications).
 If the Hamiltonian has a single constant of motion, there will usually not be a degeneracy.
-According to the separation of variables theorem it is possible to change to a basis in which the Hamiltonian will have a block structure, and then diagonalize each block separately.
+According to the separation of variables theorem it is possible to transform to a basis in which the Hamiltonian has a block structure, and then diagonalize each block separately.
 There is no reason for a conspiracy amongst the blocks.
 Therefore there is no reason for a degeneracy.
 If we still get a degeneracy it is called an accidental degeneracy.

 But, if the Hamiltonian commutes with a "non-commutative group" then there are necessarily degeneracies that are determined by the dimensions of the irreducible representations.
 In the case of a central potential, the symmetry group is the "rotation group".
 In the special case of the potential ${-1/r}$ a larger symmetry group exists.